aarif04march/MVVM-Kotlin-Coroutine-Dagger2-Sample/README.md

 # MVVM-Kotlin-Coroutine-Dagger2-Sample
-A sample application to illustrating the clean Architecture using Android Development Best Practices.
-This application is built on using the [JSON PlaceHolder](https://jsonplaceholder.typicode.com/) API which is a collection of dummyy json apis.
+A sample application illustrating the clean Architecture using Android Development Best Practices.
+This application is built on using the [JSON PlaceHolder](https://jsonplaceholder.typicode.com/) API which is a collection of dummy json apis.

 Introduction
 ------------